YaoYinYing/PPRCODE_Guideline/README.md

 ----

 # **Changelog of ppr code server main program, version for release**
+## V1.6.7 @ 2019.03.08
+### bug fix
+1. redirect to error_500 when data is failed to post by ajax. this is often caused by brower version or disabled javascript by users setting.
+>I will try post function with cgi.

 ## V1.6.6 @ 2019.02.21
 ### features
 1. change license to CC BY-NC-SA 4.0